MrBoombastic/HurricaneElectricAutoIPv6TunnelCreator/README.md

 * This tool modifies your network configuration.
 Make sure, that you have alternative ways to access your server, if working remotely.
-* This tool is still in beta.
-Some features may not work properly or at all.
+* Some features may not work properly or at all.
+Even in stable releases.

 [contributors-shield]: https://img.shields.io/github/contributors/MrBoombastic/HurricaneElectricAutoIPv6TunnelCreator.svg?style=for-the-badge